StackOps/fabuloso/README.md

 file](TODO) define the remote executions in the [shell way](TODO).
 You can also create your own environment programatically and use it to instance a new Fabuloso instance in the [API way].

-If you don't specify anything (via shell or via API, fabuloso will use the 'default' one).

-You can switch between environments as many times as you wish (Not ready!)

 ## Getting Started